MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ### Enable or disable Shifts for specific users in your organization

-To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization on the [Manage apps page](../../manage-apps.md) page, and then create a custom app permission policy and assign it to those users.
+To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization on the [Manage apps](../../manage-apps.md) page, and then create a custom app permission policy and assign it to those users.
 To learn more, see [Manage app permission policies in Teams](../../teams-app-permission-policies.md).

 ### Use the FirstlineWorker app setup policy to pin Shifts to Teams